 Applies to verapamil: oral capsule extended release, oral capsule extended release 24 hr, oral tablet, oral tablet extended release, oral tablet extended release 24 hr

 Other dosage forms:

-As well as its needed effects, verapamil (the active ingredient contained in Verelan) may cause some unwanted effects.
+Along with its needed effects, verapamil (the active ingredient contained in Verelan) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.